“Pull up a chair. Take a taste. Come join us. Life is so endlessly delicious.”

-*Batch cooking is a key to success on the AIP, and this technique gives you a quick side dish on a busy weeknight.
+*Update 2018: This blog is no longer online.
+Here’s a similar recipe from The Pinning Mama.
+Batch cooking is a key to success on the AIP, and this technique gives you a quick side dish on a busy weeknight.

-- Basil Pesto from Enjoying This Journey
+- Basil Pesto from Real Food & Love

 *Pesto is such a versatile topping.
 Use on chicken, fish, beef, vegetables, zucchini noodles, and more.